hamiltron/py-simple-audio/docs/capabilities.rst

 Python
 ######

-Python 3.4 and up is officially supported and wheels (with pre-built binaries) are available for
+Python 3.7 and up is officially supported and wheels (with pre-built binaries) are available for
 Windows and macOS.
-Python 3.2 and 3.3 may work as well when building the extension from source (as on Linux).
+Earlier versions of Python may work as well when building the extension from source (as on Linux).

 Asynchronous Interface